-New Year’s resolutions can be overwhelming to accomplish for some but there is one resolution that should always be on your list and that is safety.
+New Year’s resolutions can be overwhelming to accomplish but there is one resolution that should always be on your list and that is home safety.

-The first layer of your onion that a criminal will encounter is the outer edge of your property.
+The first layer that a criminal will encounter is the outer edge of your property.
 Depending on where you live, this can include the fence surrounding your home or perhaps your overall neighborhood.
-It could be the front door to your apartment complex, the service entries to the building you reside in, or the fence surrounding your home.
+It could even be the front door to your apartment complex, the service entries to the building you reside in, or the fence surrounding your home.

 The second layer of your onion would be the exterior walls or surface to your dwelling.
-Since burglars are looking for the easy pick, always have your doors locked and use deadbolts when locking door knobs.
-Place security stickers in your windows whether you use a service or not, as it is a simple and cost-effective measure for initial warnings to burglars.
-Consider placing security cameras where they can both watch the doors and can be seen by potential thieves.
-If it looks like your home will be hard to enter, chances are they will look elsewhere.
+Since burglars are looking for the easy pick, always have your doors locked and use deadbolts.
+Place security stickers in your windows whether you use a service or not, as it is a simple and cost-effective measure that serve as deterrents for many burglars.
+Consider placing security cameras where they can watch the doors and can be seen by potential thieves.
+If it looks like your home will be hard to enter, or the risks of getting caught are greater, chances are the robber will look elsewhere.

 The third layer of your onion security includes your doors, windows, garage, skylights and any other entry point into your home.
-Windows should be reinforced with pins or simple dowels placed on the frame to prevent it from being opened if the lock is forced.
+Windows should be reinforced with pins or simple dowels placed on the frames to prevent them from being opened if the lock is forced.
 The same is true for sliding doors.
 The glass can be mounted with breakage sensors as well.

 If you have a garage, install an opening alarm or physical interior lock to prevent it from being opened from the outside.
-You should make sure to lock the door leading into your home from the inside of the garage for extra precautions, in case the burglars is able to get into the garage.
+You should make sure to lock the door leading into your home from the inside of the garage for extra precautions, in case the burglar is able to get inside the garage.

 Some burglars will try to case the inside of your home either during the day while you’re not home or at night when there aren’t many people around.
 Curtains and blinds also serve to shield your home from peepers.
 Keep them from seeing your valuables by closing blinds and curtains before leaving the house.